francocurotto/DDMre/documentation/rules/abilities_list.md

 ## RAISESPEED (AMOUNT)
 Monster can move up to AMOUNT tiles per movement crest.

+## MULTIATTACK (MAX)
+Monster can attack a maximum of MAX number of times per turn.

 # Attack Abilities
 ## RAISEATTACK (MAX)
 Raise attack power by 10x the number of payed ATTACK crest (additional to the crest for attacking), up to a maximum of MAX.